Quick Answer

 The provided excerpts do not support a universal “best” model by worker classification.
 A safer approach is to evaluate each option against your own operational and tax requirements.
 If those requirements are unclear in edge cases, treat the recommendation as unproven.

 Start by checking whether payout timing and payment-method assumptions actually hold in that jurisdiction.
 The AMN example is state-level and program-specific, but it is still a useful warning that cadence can change by location and assignment context.
-This evidence pack does not provide a complete country-expansion checklist, so treat any broad launch claim as incomplete without country-specific proof.
+Treat any broad launch claim as incomplete without country-specific proof.

 A grounded operational risk is payout disruption when facility bill rates change mid-contract.
 The bill rate is facility-set, and a drop can force pay-package adjustments that must still align with IRS rules.
 In practice, prioritize controls for detecting bill-rate changes and documenting adjusted package amounts.